Sexual swelling: Changes across the menstrual cycle

-Exaggerated sexual swellings also increase gradually in size throughout the female's cycle, beginning after menstruation.
+Exaggerated sexual swellings vary both in size and focal location throughout the female's cycle, beginning after menstruation.
 For example, research on baboons showed that after 14 days of gradual increase, swellings peaked for 2 days before reducing.
+Female chimpanzees exhibit a shift in swelling prominente.
 These cyclic changes in appearance of the sexual skin reflect the changes of ovarian hormones (estrogen and progestogen) during the female menstrual cycle.
 Specifically, the increase in sexual swelling size during the follicular phase is correlated with increased estrogen levels, and the decrease in swelling size during the luteal phase is associated with rising progesterone levels.
 It has been shown in ovariectomized chimpanzees that swelling can be induced by estrogen and inhibited by progesterone.
 As a result, the peak size of the swellings often coincides with the highest potential of ovulation, although this is not a perfect association.
 For example, research on West African chimpanzees showed that higher probabilities of ovulation tended to occur within 7 to 9 days of the onset of maximum swelling of sexual skin.
 Additionally, a study into wild white-handed gibbons showed that maximum swelling size and ovulation overlapped closely in 80% of menstrual cycles.

 The size of sexual swellings not only varies within each cycle, but also across female cycles and across species.
 Specifically, the maximal swelling size increases from cycle to cycle for individual female chimpanzees and baboons.
 Additionally, the duration of maximal sexual swellings size varies considerably between species.
 Baboons for instance, have a maximal swelling lasting approximately 15.1 days, whilst the duration of maximal swelling is 10.9 days in chimpanzees.

-Like size, firmness also varies considerably across the cycle.
-For instance, in chimpanzees, the state of maximum firmness correlates with the period of maximum swelling.
+Like size, location also varies considerably across the cycle.
+For instance, in chimpanzees, the state of maximum dorsality correlates with the period of maximum swelling.